Go Hatano

-Go Hatano (波多野 豪, Hatano Gō) is a Japanese professional footballer who plays as a goalkeeper for J2 League club V-Varen Nagasaki, on loan from FC Tokyo.
+Go Hatano (波多野 豪, Hatano Gō) is a Japanese professional footballer who plays as a goalkeeper for FC Tokyo.

 Club career

 Hatano joined FC Tokyo in 2016.
 On May 29, he debuted in the J3 League (v AC Nagano Parceiro).

 In December 2022, it was announced that Hatano would be joining J2 League club V-Varen Nagasaki on loan for the 2023 season.

 National team career

-In May 2017, Hatano was called-up to the Japan U-20 national team for the 2017 U-20 World Cup.
+In May 2017, Hatano was called up to the Japan U-20 national team for the 2017 U-20 World Cup.
 However, he did not play in any of the matches, as he was used as the reserve goalkeeper.